 Ultrasonic flow meters have many applications, from process flow to custody flow.
 It is also a common practice to use a clamp-on ultrasonic flow meter to verify other flow meters or for temporary measurement.
 The article explains what you need to know about the basics of ultrasonic flow measurement and its applications.

 To know more about flow meters, click here

 What is an ultrasonic flow meter?

 The ultrasonic flow meter is a volumetric flow measurement device with a wide range of applications for liquids and gases.

-Ultrasonic flow meters can be good alternatives to both electromagnetic and vortex flow meters.
+Ultrasonic flow meters can be good alternatives to both electromagnetic flow meters and vortex flow meters.
 If we can’t deploy an electromagnetic flow meter, then an ultrasonic makes an excellent second option.
 And if the product won’t support the ultrasonic, then you’ll probably look to the vortex.